codarrenvelvindron/codarren.github.io/_drafts/DIY_application_log_facility_in_Python.md

 ## I made my own app logger in Python
 ![app logger](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/applogger_python.png)

 And you can too !
+Or you can just use what I already built :)

 Here's how.